pandas-dev/pandas/doc/source/user_guide/10min.rst

 .. ipython:: python

-   s = pd.Series([1, 3, 5, np.nan, 6, 8])
+   s = pd.Series([1, np.nan, np.nan, 27, 3, 15, np.nan, 6, 8, 10])
    s

-Creating a :class:`DataFrame` by passing a NumPy array, with a datetime index and labeled columns:
+Creating a :class:`DataFrame` in which a NumPy array with a datetime index and named columns is passed:

 .. ipython:: python